d4n3sh/thedaneshproject/content/posts/2007-09-06-extract-zip-files-in-linux.md

 In Linux, you can use the &#8220;unzip&#8221; command to extract,list or test ZIP files.
 Below are the common tasks I use &#8220;unzip&#8221; for.

-Extract the contents of a ZIP file into it&#8217;s own directory and also create subdirectories as needed.
+Extract the contents of a ZIP file into it's own directory and also create subdirectories as needed.

 > \# unzip [filename].zip